Should I Fire My Accident Attorney? 6 Warning Signs You Need a Better Lawyer Now

 Before making a final decision, it’s important to understand the legal process, assess your concerns, and consider the potential consequences of firing your attorney.
 Let’s find out when it might be appropriate to fire your personal injury lawyer, how to do it properly, and what to consider before making a change.

-When Should You Fire Your Personal Injury Attorney?
+When Should You Fire Your Personal Injury Lawyer?

 1. Poor Communication & Unreturned Calls

-The most common complaint clients have about their personal injury attorneys is a lack of communication.
+The most common complaint clients have about their lawyers is a lack of communication.
 You may feel left in the dark about the progress of your case, and phone calls or emails might go unanswered.

 However, before assuming your lawyer is ignoring you, consider the nature of personal injury cases: